1 Libraries

 )

 To assess whether monkeys are actively selecting taller canopy areas for sleeping under varying moonlight conditions, we generated random control points around each observed sleeping location.
-For every real site, we simulated 10 random points positioned within a radius of 10 to 100 meters, ensuring they remained within the monkeys’ likely perceptual or movement range for choosing a sleeping location.
+For every real site, we simulated 5 random points positioned within a radius of 400 meters, ensuring they remained within the monkeys’ likely perceptual or movement range for choosing a sleeping location.
+In the link Buffers and Absences we then simulated different combinations of false points per sleeping site and buffers size, trying to find the best option that balanced spatial autocorrelation and parameter stability in RSF betas.

 We used the {geosphere} package to calculate these new coordinates based on random bearings (0–360°) and distances.
 The destPoint() function allows us to project a new coordinate a given distance and direction from a known point, taking into account the Earth’s curvature, a key advantage over simple Euclidean methods, especially in geospatial analysis.